from truncated_gamma_rvs import truncgamma_rvs

 Suppose we want to generate 100,000 random variates from a gamma distribution truncated to the interval [0, 1000], where the mean is 100 and the standard deviation is 1/2 the value of the mean (e.g., the coefficient of variation).

-We can accomplish this in Python using the truncated_gamma module (source code available in Appendix 3.2).
+We can accomplish this in Python using the truncated_gamma_rvs python package [(Copeland 2026)].
 From this module, the function truncgamma_rvs generates random variates from a truncated gamma distribution.
 It accepts the following arguments:

 mean_target: Target mean of the truncated gamma distribution.cv_target: Target coefficient of variation of the truncated gamma distribution.A: Lower bound of the truncated gamma distribution.B: Upper bound of the truncated gamma distribution.size: Number of random variates to generate.random_state: Seed for reproducibility.- Set to an integer for consistent results.